kishandonga/Xamarin-GridView/README.md

 ***

-### Xamarin Forms GridView no longer maintain anyone can fork and publish as NuGet Package
+### Xamarin Forms GridView No Longer Maintain anyone can fork and publish as NuGet Package

 ***